yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

    }
    apm = ElasticAPM(app)
 ```
-##### Case 2: sfAgent is not installed in your instance
+##### Case 2: sfAgent not installed in your instance

 In this case, follow the below steps to enable tracing.

-1. Make sure that the project and application is created in the SnappyFlow Server.
-[Click Here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create the project and application in SnappyFlow.
+1. Make sure that the project and the application are created in the SnappyFlow Server.
+[Click here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create a project and an application in SnappyFlow.

 2. Export `SF_PROJECT_NAME`, `SF_APP_NAME`, `SF_PROFILE_KEY` as the environment variables.
    ```